 2. Concept 2 Tablet Holders by Lucian Depold on Etsy.

 We recently came across these ingenious tablet holders created and 3D printed by Lucian Depold and available on his Etsy store.
 These small clips attach to the monitor arm, they clip on allowing you to adjust to the exact size of your iPad, iPad mini or iPad Pro and then you slide the iPad into position.
-It looks like you can't keep your iPad in a case.
-We've yet to test them ourselves, but the feedback on the store is great.
+You can't keep your iPad in a case, or at least not a bulky one.

-What do you use?
+What do you use to hold you tablet in place on your Concept 2 Rowerg?
 Tell us more at email@example.com and we'll add any good ones here.
-We've seen people use a freestanding tripod, a chair(!) and many more, but these seem like the most robust and integrated solutions.
+We've also seen people use a freestanding tripod, a chair(!) and many more, but these seem like the most robust and integrated solutions.

-Once you have your tablet setup, why not try some great rowing workouts from our amazing coaches such as Olympic Champion Eric Murray, Dark Horse Rowing's Shane Farmer and San Francisco's Johan Quie via the asensei app?
-You can download the asensei app for free with a limited selection of workouts from the iOS appstore, with no obligations and no credit card required.
-And if you enjoy that then you can signup for a subscription giving you access to hundreds more at www.asensei.com.
+Once you have your tablet setup, why not try some great rowing workouts from asensei's amazing coaches such as Olympic Champion Eric Murray, Dark Horse Rowing's Shane Farmer and San Francisco's Johan Quie via the asensei app?
+You can download the asensei app for free from the iOS appstore, it comes with a limited selection of workouts there are no obligations and no credit card required.
+And if you enjoy your free trial workouts then you can signup for a subscription giving you access to hundreds more at www.asensei.com.